shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "And you never danced again, after the wedding?"
 Olive's eyes were wide, the glass of milk held steady by her hands in her lap.

 "Well, yes we did, but it was never the same, was it?
 After all, how many weddings did Mama and I have?"
-Jonah tapped an index finger on his upper lip, as though in serious thought.
+Jonah tapped his upper lip as though in serious thought.

 "Only one, silly!"
 Olive giggled and commenced kicking her feet under the table.